marcammann/CSMapper/README.md

 ###Example

-For this example, imagine we are scrolling through a list, and the display data displays name, age, and hire date, in short form, on the same line.
+For this example, imagine we are scrolling through a list, and the display data displays name, age, and hire date, in short form, as a single sting.
 If we were to attempt to create the display text while scrolling, this could cause unneccesary overhead on the device as each value would need to be processed for each cell in the list as it is about to be displayed.

 __Person.h__